Curry scores 33, Warriors roll to 119-101 win over Cavaliers

 CLEVELAND (AP) — Stephen Curry scored 33 points — topping 30 for a career-best ninth consecutive game — and the Golden State Warriors pulled away for a 119-101 victory over the Cleveland Cavaliers on Thursday night.

-Curry, who made an NBA-record 29 3-pointers over the previous three games, is averaging 38.2 points during his run.
-The Akron, Ohio, native missed his first eight attempts beyond the arc, finishing 4 of 13, in leading Golden State to its season-high fourth straight win.
+Curry, who made an NBA-record 29 3-pointers over the previous three games, is averaging 38.2 points during his torrid run.
+He missed his first eight attempts beyond the arc, finishing 4 of 13, and had five assists in leading Golden State to its season-high fourth straight win.

+“He’s been incredible lately, even by Steph standards,” Warriors coach Steve Kerr said.
+“It’s the result of a lifetime of training and hard work, but he just does it night after night.
+We’re in a very good place right now.
+The guys feel good about themselves.”

-Andrew Wiggins scored 23 points, Juan Toscano-Anderson had 20 and Draymond Green added five points, 10 rebounds and eight assists for the Warriors, who are ninth in the West.
-Golden State led by 22 in the fourth quarter.
+Andrew Wiggins scored 23 points, Juan Toscano-Anderson had 20 and Draymond Green added five points, 10 rebounds and eight assists for Golden State, which is ninth in the West.
+The Warriors led by 18 points in the second quarter and were up 22 in the fourth.

+“I just try to bring the team joy and a competitive fire,” Curry said.
+“We’ve got a ways to go, but developing different ways to win games is a good thing.”

+“It’s amazing the way Curry plays,” Cavaliers center Jarrett Allen said, shaking his head in disbelief.
+“He literally makes anything from half-court to the baseline.”

-Collin Sexton scored 30 points in his return from a two-game absence with a strained groin and Jarrett Allen had 17 points and 14 rebounds for the Cavaliers.
+Collin Sexton scored 30 points in his return from a two-game absence with a strained groin and Allen had 17 points and 14 rebounds for Cleveland.
 Darius Garland added 20 points and seven assists.

-Cleveland has lost 16 of its last 17 to the Warriors with the lone win coming in Game 4 of the 2017 NBA Finals — the third of their unprecedented four straight matchups in the championship series.
+The Cavaliers have lost 16 of their last 17 to the Warriors with the lone win coming in Game 4 of the 2017 NBA Finals — the third of their unprecedented four straight matchups in the championship series.

+“Steph and Draymond are so good and with their experience, they’re just deadly,” Cleveland coach J.B.
+Bickerstaff said.
+“And the other guys play their role to a ‘T.’”

-The Warriors absorbed a major hit earlier in the day when rookie center James Wiseman was ruled out for the remainder of the season after undergoing right knee surgery.
-The No. 2 overall pick suffered a right meniscal tear on April 10 against Houston.
+Golden State absorbed a major hit earlier in the day when rookie center James Wiseman was ruled out for the remainder of the season after undergoing right knee surgery.
+The No. 2 overall pick suffered a meniscal tear on April 10 against Houston.

-Golden State seized command in the second, beginning the period with a 31-10 push to go up 59-41.
-Wiggins and Damion Lee scored nine points apiece and Jordan Poole had eight during the surge, erasing the 11-point advantage that Cleveland built in the first.
+“It’s tough because he was headed in the right direction, but I told him he needs to think big picture,” Curry said.
+“He can use this to try and turn a negative into a positive.”

 The Warriors checked into their downtown hotel at 3:30 a.m. after winning 147-109 in Oklahoma City on Wednesday.
 The Cavaliers also were playing back-to-back following a 103-90 victory in Charlotte.